aashka-trivedi/regularization-for-image-classification/README.md

 Repository for the class project for CSCI-GA 3033-091 Introduction to Deep Learning Systems taught by Prof. Parijat Dube in Spring 2021

 ## Objective
-To empirically understand the effects of introducing Batch Normalization, Dropout and Adaptive Gradient Clipping to a Resnet-50 model for an image classification task.
+To empirically understand the effects of introducing Batch Normalization, Dropout, Adaptive Gradient Clipping and Data Augmentation to a Resnet-50 model for an image classification task.

 ## Solution Approach
 1. Measure the accuracy, training time, and time to reach 87% accuracy using different configurations of a self-implemented Resnet 50 model
 2. Determine which combination of BatchNorm layers, dropout layers and dropout probability gives us the best accuracy
 3. Test the ability of Adaptive Gradient Clipping in replacing Batch Normalization
-4. test the use of data augmentation to improve performance
+4. Test the use of data augmentation to improve performance

 ## Data Files